KevinGastelum/MyQuantsFinance/README.md

 ## Becoming a Quant 🧠💼

 Knowing the basics is essential in everything, but especially when developing a winning strategy.
 So, I'll begin by coding the [Basic Indicators](#basic-indicators) listed below.
 These indicators have been used for decades BUT mastering these allows you to identify Market Trends (downtrend or uptrend), Supply and Demand zones (areas where most people bought or sold), Volume, and Volatility.
-From there I'll focus on integrating these indicators into my [Trading Strategies](#trading-strategies)
+From there I'll focus on creating [Trading Strategies](#trading-strategies) for e

 <!--
 - Knowing whether an asset is in an uptrend or downtrend 📊.